Newcastle to Dungog Charity Bike Ride

 Road conditions

-Road conditions on parts of Limeburners Rd and Glen Martin Rd are particularly bad and light race tyres are not recommended.
+Road conditions on parts of Limeburners Creek Rd and Glen Martin Rd are particularly bad and light race tyres are not recommended.

 Water Stops